Film Review — Mission: Impossible — Dead Reckoning Part One

 There’s a whole swirl of exposition, plot mechanics, and MacGuffins within the core of Dead Reckoning, but it never feels bogged down thanks to the fiery pistons of its action scenes - it is an action movie, after all.
 Those expecting Tom Cruise to once again sprint, jump, leap, and dive into real-life danger just to plaster some grins on the audience’s faces will not be disappointed: Dead Reckoning continues to prove that analog is best when it comes to outrageous, barn burner spectacle.
 It’s true that there is no green screen or VFX in the world that can ape Tom Cruise’s brazen stuntwork, but perhaps even more importantly, there is no deception capable of mimicking Cruise’s very real - and therefore very convincing - trepidation: the glint of fear in his eye, the gulp of courage down his throat.
 Every time he barrels down the streets of Rome in a supercharged Fiat, every time he motorbikes off a cliff, every time he has knife fight atop a speeding train, knowing that he’s doing it for real makes all the difference in the world.

 There’s nothing quite like walking into - and out of - a Mission: Impossible movie.
 At the climax of Rogue Nation, Alec Baldwin’s late director Hunley waxes poetic: “There is no secret he cannot extract, no security he cannot breach, no person he cannot become.
 He has most likely anticipated this very conversation and is waiting to strike in whatever direction we move.
 Sir, Hunt is the living manifestation of destiny - and he has made you his mission.”
 Over the course of the Mission: Impossible franchise, this has quickly become Cruise’s credo as well: there is no peril he won’t put himself in for our entertainment, or to make a near three-hour movie feel like it’s 15 minutes long.
 Our lives will always matter more to him than his own.
-In Dead Reckoning, Grace is incredulous: “But you don’t know me.”
+In Dead Reckoning, Grace is incredulous: “You don’t even know me.”
 Tom Cruise, as Ethan Hunt, replies: “What difference does that make?”